 The JNF Parsons Water Fund

 Over the past three decades, Jewish National Fund (JNF) has worked to alleviate Israel’s chronic water shortage, primarily through the construction of recycled water reservoirs that have increased the water supply by 12%.
 The JNF Parsons Water Fund was established to expand upon this vital work.
-The Fund supports initiatives that address water treatment and water quality issues and trans-boundary challenges, with a focus on recycling, developing alternative water sources, education, stream and aquifer restoration, and research.
+The Fund supports initiatives that address water treatment and water quality issues, pollution and trans-boundary challenges, with a focus on recycling, developing alternative water sources, education, stream and aquifer restoration, and research.
 One of its unique approaches is to also operate as a revolving fund, lending capital for water projects and using repayments for future investments.
 In addition, the Fund identifies projects where its philanthropic contributions can leverage matching funds from public and other sources.

 MYWAS (Multi-Year Water Allocation System)